• Skip to primary navigation

 • Place sour cream in a medium sized bowl and then temper it with the warmed sauce by stirring in a few splashes of sauce at a time until the cream has transformed into a warm liquid, then combine entirely with the sauce.

-• Add cheese, bacon, chives, salt, and pepper to the sauce, then pour over the potatoes in a large dish.
-Toss gently to ensure the potatoes are fully coated then add everything to a 9x13 baking dish.
+• Add cheese, bacon pieces, chives, salt, and black pepper to the cream sauce, then pour over the potatoes in a large dish.
+Toss gently to ensure the potatoes are fully coated, then pour everything into a 9x13 baking dish and spread into an even layer.

 • Cover the baking dish with foil and bake for 30 minutes.
-Remove the foil and bake for an additional 45 minutes.
+Remove the foil and bake for an additional 45 minutes, until the potatoes are tender and the cheese is golden brown.

 • Remove from oven, let cool slightly, and serve.